kishansudani/Chrome-Extension/README.md

 # Chrome Extension
- This Extension will connect to the hyperledger fabric node.
+- This Extension will connect to the hyperledger fabric node.
+- Build Using React

+### Under Development